 ILO Joint Maritime Commission

-Every two years, the International Labor Convention (ILO) Joint Maritime Committee convenes and discusses the recommended minimum wages for seafarers.
-It is a concerted effort between the International Transport Worker’s Federation (ITF), the International Chamber of Shipping (ICS) and the representative list of selected maritime countries.
+It is a concerted effort between the International Transport Worker’s Federation (ITF), the International Chamber of Shipping (ICS), and the representative list of selected maritime countries.

 These organizations convene whenever the wage standard is reviewed or altered.
-Before agreeing anything, they must consider a few factors affecting every country.
-These are the changes in consumer prices, changes in exchange rates and the purchasing power of the US Dollar.
+Before agreeing on anything, they must consider a few factors affecting every country.

 These elements answer our questions on why some nationalities earn more while others earn less.
 Let’s talk about this in particular.